Homemade Wood Filler: Easy DIY Recipe for Perfect Repairs

 Applying The Wood Filler

 For bigger holes, you need more filler.
 First, clean the area well.
 Then, apply the filler in layers.
 Press each layer firmly into the hole.
 Let each layer dry before adding the next.
 Once the hole is filled, smooth the surface with a putty knife.
-Sand the area after it dries.
+Sand the area after it dries fully.
 This helps to blend the repair with the rest of the wood.

 Sanding And Finishing